kenakofer/hymnsinger/docs/index.md

 my_number: 5
 ---

-# Welcome to Hymn Hosting
+# Welcome to Hymn Singer

 Music can be more inviting and better presented, especially the *dusty old harmonies* in hymnals.
-One shouldn't need a music degree to learn and enjoy these musical works.
+One shouldn't need a music degree to learn and enjoy these musical works, nor should one need a law degree to feel safe performing, distributing, and modifying it.

 ### No ads, no catch, just 🎵 that wants to be free!